YosysHQ/yosys/docs/source/yosys_internals/formats/rtlil_text.rst

 Declares a cell, with zero or more attributes, with the given identifier and type in the enclosing module.

 Cells perform functions on input signals.
-See :ref:`chapter:celllib` for a detailed list of cell types.
+See :doc:`/yosys_internals/formats/cell_library` for a detailed list of cell types.

 .. code:: BNF